Beyzaelif/WirelessChargerProject/README.md

 <img width="350" alt="foto2" src="https://user-images.githubusercontent.com/79105577/171506748-c2880be2-de97-4726-b97d-f5bdeea9fe6d.png">
-Charging Pad

 The project was first designed on breadboard with HRsc04 ultrasonic sensor and arduino.
 Arduino code was written in arduino ıde program.
-Arduino codes are written in WirelessChargerProjectArduinoCodes file in this repo.
+Arduino codes are given in WirelessChargerProjectArduinoCodes file in this repo.
 Lcd is used to display the results.
-The circuit is shown in the below link.
+The circuit is shown at the issue below.

 https://github.com/Beyzaelif/WirelessChargerProject/issues/1#issue-1257204446